ChrisVN123/02476_mlops_exam/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:
+>
---- We used the third-party framework mypy which is a static type checker for python code which checks for mismatches between the types annotated and how the variables and functions are being used.
-This can of course help catch errors but also make the code more readable and understandable, which is how we primarily used it.
-We only used it in the src/exam_project folder.
-We were limited by the fact that for some packages there was not any .pyi stub files which contains the necessary type information e.g. sklearn ---
+--- We used the third-party framework Mypy, a static type checker for Python code.
+It checks if the type annotations in the code match how variables and functions are actually used.
+This helps catch errors early and also makes the code easier to read and understand which was the main reason we decided to use it.
+We only applied Mypy to the src/exam_project folder.
+One limitation we faced was that some packages like sklearn, didn’t have .pyi stub files.
+These files are important because they provide the type information Mypy needs to work properly.
+Despite this, Mypy was a useful tool for improving the overall quality of our code. ---

 ## Coding environment